Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - ["label"](#label-properties)
       - ["pie-chart"](#pie-chart-properties)
       - ["table"](#table-properties)
-      - @c null: a null value will add a placeholder on the page.\n If an entire row contains nulls, then the previous row will consume that row (meaning it will grow that much in height).
+      - @c null: a null value will act as a placeholder for the previous column.\n If an entire row contains nulls, then the previous row will consume that row (meaning it will grow that much in height).

 # Canvas Items

 ## Axis {#axis-properties}
-Properties for @c "axes" nodes:
+@c "axes" nodes can either be part of a graph node definition or a ["common-axis"](#common-axis-properties) node.\n For the former, this can define properties for the various axes in the graph.\n
+  @c "axes" nodes contain an array of axis objects, each with the following properties:
 - @c "axis-type": the type of axis.\n
   Available options are:
   - @c "bottom-x"